woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/coding-guidelines.md

    For example:

 ```
-.wc-block-radio-control {
+.wc-block-components-radio-control {
-	.wc-block-radio-control__input { // specificity 0, 2, 0, we win theme A!
+	.wc-block-components-radio-control__input { // specificity 0, 2, 0, we win theme A!
 		background: #fff;
 	}
 }